 Is Nasca River close to the Nasca Lines?

 Yes, the Nasca Lines are located near the Nasca River.
-This river basin, together with the Rio Grande basin where the Nasca River flows into, affected and influenced the history of the lines and the civilization that developed them.
+This river basin and the Rio Grande basin where the Nasca River flows into affected and influenced the history of the lines and the civilization that developed them.

 Does the Nasca River affect the History of Nasca Lines?